perfsonar/perfsonar-repo/README.md

-# Internet2 Yum Repository RPM
+# perfSONAR Yum Repository RPM
-This repository contains the files needed to build an RPM that configures yum to use the Internet2 yum repository at http://software.internet2.edu/rpms/.
+This repository contains the files needed to build an RPM that configures yum to use the perfSONAR yum repository at http://software.internet2.edu/rpms/.

 ## Building the RPM